 Registration is now open for the 2020-2021 Year!
 Limited Space Register Now!

 We are a training facility for dance and theatre education as well as students who are dance & theatre collegiate minded.
-Our program is tailored to help the individual student achieve their goals and dreams, mind, body and soul!
+Our program is tailored to help the individual student achieve their goals no matter what age or level.
 This ethos is the inspiration for our name!
 Are you Taylor Made?

 Join us for a day full of dance!
-Take one or take them all, only $20 for the whole day.
+Stretch & Cross Training for performers (a TMDT student favourite), Ballet, Contemporary and Broadway Styles.
+Take one or take them all, only $20 for all four classes!

 4:00-5:30 Stretch & Cross Training